googlefonts/gftools/encodings/GF Glyph Sets/Vietnamese/README.md

 ![Vietnamese accents](img/VIT_glyphs.jpg)

-Now update your `locl` OT feature:
+Finally, update your `locl` OT feature.

+Go to `File > Font Info`, Features tab, `locl` sidebar item, and check the "generate Feature automatically" checkbox at the top, then click the "Update" (rotating arrow symbol) to refresh the code:

 ![Update locl feature](img/locl.png)